ShravaniAllamReddy/Note-Taker/README.md

 ## Usage

-This application uses an express backend and save and retrieve note data from a JSON file.
+This application uses an express backend to save and retrieve note data from a JSON file.

 * HTML routes: